CDCgov/tostadas/docs/user-guide/quick-start.md

 #### (1) Submit fastqs to SRA

-`nextflow run main.nf -profile singularity --virus --annotation false --sra –submission --meta_path </path/to/meta_data/file> --fastq_path </path/to/fastq/file/directory>` `--annotation false` Disable annotation
+`nextflow run main.nf -profile singularity --virus --annotation false --sra –submission --meta_path </path/to/meta_data/file> --fastq_path </path/to/fastq/file/directory>`

+`--annotation false`: Disable annotation

+## Troubleshooting

+If you encounter issues while using the TOSTADAS pipeline, refer to the following troubleshooting steps to resolve common problems:

+### Common Issues and Solutions

+#### 1. Errors with 'table2asn not on PATH' or a Python library missing when using the `singularity` or `docker` profiles

+**Issue:** Nextflow is using an outdated cached image.

+**Solution:** Locate the image (e.g., `$HOME/.singularity/staphb-tostadas-latest.img`) and delete it.
+This will force Nextflow to pull the latest version.

+#### 2. Pipeline hangs indefinitely during the submission step, or you get a "duplicate BioSeq ID error"

+**Issue:** This may be caused by duplicate sample IDs in the FASTA file (e.g., a multicontig FASTA).
+This is only a problem for submissions to Genbank using `table2asn`.

+**Solution:** Review the sequence headers in the sample FASTA files and ensure that each header is unique.